kartoza/docker-geoserver/README.md

 ### Using sample data

-Geoserver ships with sample data which can be used by users to familiarize them with software.
+The image ships with sample data.
+This can be used to familiarize yourself with GeoServer.
 This is not activated by default.
 You can activate it using the environment variable `boolean SAMPLE_DATA`.

 ```
 ie VERSION=2.25.2